makoConstruct/modular_web/modular types spec.md

 People who should not read this:

-- People who are trying to learn how the protocol generally works and appraise its quality.
+- People who are trying to learn how the protocol generally works, or appraise its quality.

 Reading the spec is a terrible way of getting to know the protocol.

 Learning about a protocol by reading the spec is like learning a language by reading a dictionary.

 The spec is a long list of low-level details that are mostly abstracted away in the user experience.
 The spec looks and feels nothing like using the thing.
-The best way to understand the protocol is to read the overview.
+The best way to develop a high level understanding of the protocol is to read the overview.

 I have not written the overview yet though sorry.

 ## enums